-- If the temperature from the range or cooktop below the oven gets too hot, the exhaust fan in the vent hood will automatically turn on at the LEVEL 5 setting to protect the oven. - It may stay on up to an hour to cool the oven.
-When this occurs, the ON/ OFF button will not turn the fan off.
+NOTE: If the temperature gets too hot around the microwave oven, the fan in the vent hood will automatically turn on at the LOW setting to cool the oven.
+It may stay on up to an hour.
+When this occurs, you can not turn the fan off.